meliorence/react-native-snap-carousel/README.md

 > **We recommend setting `enableMomentum` to `false` (default) and `decelerationRate` to `'fast'` when you are displaying only one main slide** (as in the showcase above), and to use `true` and `0.9` otherwise.

 ### Margin between slides
 If you need some **extra horizontal margin** between slides (besides the one resulting from the scale effect), you should add it as `paddingHorizontal` on slide's container.

-Make sure to take this into account when calculating item's width.
+:warning: **The value of `itemWidth` must include this extra margin.**

 ```javascript
 const horizontalMargin = 20;